 That’s an even higher amount of protein than what’s found in peanuts – 8 grams for the same weight – so it definitely warrants investigation.

 Plus, hemp comes from an extra-allergen part of the Cannabis sativa plant; the flowering buds atop the plant.
 That means they come in contact with pollen.
+However since food sources are gathered from crops containing 0.3% or less of THC, they are 100% legal and do not produce any mind altering side effects.

 What prompted this topic?